-The GMC is clear that Trusts must take responsibility for supporting trainers through their job plans.
-If you are a trainer and your job plan does not reflect this, you should raise this matter with your Clinical Director, College Tutor or Director of Medical Education in the first instance.

-In undergraduate contexts you should speak to your medical school representative, for example the Clinical Sub-Dean or Honorary Senior Lecturer.
+The GMC is clear that LEPs must take responsibility for supporting trainers through their job plans.
+If you are a trainer and your job plan does not reflect this, you should raise the matter with your clinical director and College Tutor in the first instance if you are providing postgraduate training; and in undergraduate contexts, you should speak to your medical school representative, for example your Clinical Sub-Dean or Honorary Senior Lecturer.

-32. I'm still not sure.
+41. I'm still not sure . . .

-Your first point of contact for advice about local arrangements is HEEM or your medical school.
+Your first port of call for advice about local arrangements is your EO.
+There is more detailed advice in the GMC's Implementation Plan and at www.gmc-uk.org/recognisingtrainers

-Within HEEM the GMC Recognition of Trainers group meets regularly and can be contacted on heem. trainerrecognition@nhs.net.
-There is more detailed advice in the GMC's Implementation Plan, and at www.gmc-uk.org/ recognisingtrainers.
-Finally, you can ask the GMC direct for further advice by emailing quality@gmc-uk.org.
+Finally, you can ask the GMC direct for further advice - just email: quality@gmc-uk.org